-- 1) Ensure that a USB thumb drive is connected to one of the USB ports on the MESA. - 2) Press the File Dialog button. - 3) The filename that will be used for the saved file is displayed near the bottom of the file dialog box.
-To change this, see File Prefix Settings on page 85. - 4) Press the CSV button to save the Signal List to a file that can be opened using a spreadsheet program or a text editor on a PC.
-The resulting file will use a .csv extension. - 5) Press the OSCOR button to save the Signal List to a file that can be opened on an OSCOR Green or OSCOR Blue.
+- Ensure that a USB thumb drive is connected to one of the USB ports on the MESA. - 2) Press the File Dialog button.

+- The filename that will be used for the saved file is displayed near the bottom of the file dialog box. - 4) Press the CSV button to save the Signal List to a file that can be opened using a spreadsheet program or a text editor on a PC.
+The resulting file will use a .csv extension. - Press the OSCOR button to save the Signal List to a file that can be opened on an OSCOR Green or OSCOR Blue.
 The resulting file will use a .signals extension.

-Note: Some of the data fields which are available on the MESA, but not available on the OSCOR Blue and Green (e.g. Latitude, Longitude, and Altitude) will be removed from this file.
+Note: Some of the data fields that are available on the MESA, but not available on the OSCOR Blue and Green (e.g. Latitude, Longitude, and Altitude) will be removed from this file.